 Alex is a BIEA International STEM Youth Innovation Competition designer with over 20 years of experience in teaching and STEM teacher training.
 She received a 2015 National Science Teaching Award for her contribution to STEM education, has spoken at many international conferences on increasing engagement in STEM and has also authored several STEM school books.

-Amelia Perry is the manager of the Big Bang Competition which aims to recognise and reward young people's achievements in all areas of STEM.
+Amelia is the manager of the Big Bang Competition which aims to recognise and reward young people's achievements in all areas of STEM.
 Amelia has a background in Biological Sciences and has worked in various areas of science communication.

 Stephen is a Reader in Unmanned Air Vehicles within the Faculty of Engineering and Physical Sciences at the University of Southampton.
 His research interests are in the areas of Drone Design, Autonomous Unmanned Systems, Robotics and Design Engineering.